Savory Fried Potato Piroshki (Bread Machine Dough)

 Step 9:

-Drain the water, leaving half a cup.
-Mash the potatoes in mashed potatoes, adding broth.
-Don't pour a lot of it — the puree for the filling should be thick.
-Peel the onion and cut into small cubes.
-Fry it in a frying pan in vegetable oil until golden.
-Fry the onion over low heat, stirring constantly, for about 5 minutes.
-Add the fried onion to the puree.
-Mix it up.
+Drain the potatoes, saving about half a cup of the cooking water.
+Mash them, adding a little of that water — not too much, since the filling should stay thick.
+Peel the onions and cut them into a small dice.
+Fry them in vegetable oil over low heat, stirring often, for about 5 minutes, until golden.
+Stir the fried onion into the mashed potatoes.
 The filling is ready!

 Step 10:

-Meanwhile, the dough is already ready — it is perfectly kneaded and doubled in size.
+By now the dough is ready — nicely kneaded and doubled in size.

 Step 11:

-Remove the dough from the bowl onto a work surface sprinkled with flour.
-Divide it into small pieces, then roll each into a bun.
+Turn the dough out onto a floured surface.
+Divide it into small pieces and roll each into a ball.

 Step 12: